 Focus is the process of sitting down with key stakeholders to present the opportunity and possible COAs.
 Discussion of the proposed changes should lead to a cooperative effort to define the best COA moving forward.
 Voicing ideas, listening and collaborating to address reservations associated with the proposed changes are significant parts of the process.

 The involvement of key stakeholders as part of the change initiative increases their advocacy for the concept and reduces their resistance to the change.

 4 – FIX

-The Fix phase is the most challenging part of the methodology and the point where many initiatives fail.
-Engaging the organization through following the COA to implement the desired solutions is, often, more difficult than expected.
-Completing the FIND, FORM and FOCUS stages properly will ensure a solid foundation for implementation of the solution.
+The fix phase is the most challenging part of the methodology and the point where many initiatives can fail.
+Engaging the organization in following the COA to implement the desired solution is, often, more difficult than expected.
+It is important to identify and engage with the people within the organization who can commit to and, importantly, influence others to commit to a solution.
+Completing the find, form and focus stages properly will ensure a solid foundation for implementation of the solution.

-Adoption of the solution set is key for sustainability.
+Adoption of the solution is key for sustainability.

 5 – FINISH